4 Parks Arlington Visitors Will Love

 1. Bon Air Rose Garden

 This old-school park is an English-style rose garden hidden away in Arlington.
 It has a spectacular range of roses (more than 130 varieties), each one carefully identified.
 They’re all neatly arranged, interspersed with walking paths, benches, and trellises.
 The roses are at their peak bloom around the end of May through June and start fading in early July.
-Here’s a history of how the garden developed.
 It’s not uncommon to see numerous selfies and photos in this park.
-It’s gorgeous.
 If looks aren’t all that matter to you and you want to learn more, there are also demonstration sunny and shade gardens with an expansive variety of plants.

 2. Long Bridge Park